Jwillis95/CS4220-Project-1-OpenSSL-Secure-Transmissions/README.md

 Once completed, you should have two executable files.

-# 4.)
+# 4. Run the server

 To run the server, ensure that the server is running first.
 It should read in the terminal that the server is listening on the port of your choice.
 Once the server is running, the client application can be launched, and you should be able to communicate with the server.
 To end transmissions, you can utilize Ctrl + C in either window, or type “exit”.